plezidevops/eth_dev_bootcamp/README.md

 ### **The learning**

 Today's learning is pretty fun.
 The learning focus in solidity fundamental.
 I learned the theory of smart contract from compilation to deployment.
 I really now understand the concept of state and its impact on the smart contract.
 A poorly written smart contract will cost you gas.
 I also learned about the constructor and its purpose.
 I wrote codes to play around with language and ciment my understanding of the concepts.
 Keep learning!!!
+Keep practicing!!!

 ---